ghga-de/milestones-docs/38-tokay-gecko/technical_specification.md

   participant WPS

   Kit ->> API: Load artifacts from all submissions
-  API ->> API: Query for currently existing datasets in internal DB
+  API ->> API: Query DB for existing artifact resources API ->> API: Compute the set of new, changed and unchanged artifact resources

-  loop Each deleted dataset
+  loop Each deleted embedded dataset resource
-  API -->> MASS: Send deletion event for dataset end
+  API -->> MASS: Send deletion event for resource end

-  loop Each deleted dataset
+  loop Each deleted embedded dataset resource
-  API -->> claims: Send deletion event for dataset end
+  API -->> claims: Send deletion event for respource end

-  API ->> API: Clear internal DB
-  API ->> API: Repopulate DB from submission artifacts
+  API ->> API: Upsert new and changed resources

-  loop Each dataset
+  loop Each new/changed embedded dataset resource
-  API -->> MASS: Inform about new dataset end
+  API -->> MASS: Inform about resource upsert end

-  loop Each dataset
+  loop Each new/changed embedded dataset resource
-  API -->> WPS: Inform about new dataset end
+  API -->> WPS: Inform about resource upsert end
 ```